Document

 It should be noted that the holding periods of shares and securities are different for different classes of capital assets.
 For income tax purposes, holding periods of listed equity shares and equity mutual funds is different from the holding period of debt mutual funds.
 Their taxability is also different.

-In this article, we will cover the tax implications on the listed securities like listed equity shares, bonds, bonds and debentures listed on a recognized Indian stock exchange, units of UTI and Zero-coupon bonds.
+In this article, we will cover the tax implications on the listed securities like listed equity shares, bonds and debentures listed on a recognized Indian stock exchange, units of UTI and Zero-coupon bonds.

 Taxation of Gains from Equity Shares